0xProject/0x-mesh/docs/deployment_with_telemetry.md

 ```

 In most cases, the only change you need to make to the __docker-compose.yml__
 file is to set `ETHEREUM_RPC_URL` to your own Ethereum JSON RPC endpoint.
+If you
+wish to connect to your Mesh node over a subnet or over the public internet, you
+ must set the `RPC_ADDR` to something other than `localhost` (e.g., `0.0.0.0` for
+ the public internet).

 ### Deploying with Docker Machine